64octets/python-bitcoinlib-scripting/README.md

 If you would like to donate to the Open Provenance Project our official donation address is: 1opDUZQ9nsL1LJALBdV1dvqSMtcvNj9EC

 If you would like to give support with your abilities please get in touch via Twitter @OpenProvenance.

+#### Notes

+These instrctions are for Raspberry Pi based #Fullnodes and will not work on Windows